 When a group of students started the Bay College/LSSU Escanaba Regional BPA club in 2014, they had five students compete at the state level, two of which qualified to represent Michigan at the NLC in Anaheim, Calif.
 One student placed first and another placed fourth.

 Last year the club fielded five students at SLC and all five qualified for Nationals in Boston, Mass., where the video production team took first place.

-Students can earn Lake Superior State University baccalaureate degrees in nursing, business, accounting, criminal justice, general studies, and early childhood education without ever having to leave Bay's Escanaba main campus or branch center in Iron Mountain, Mich.
-Students can also start a computer, electrical or mechanical engineering degree at Bay and finish at LSSU's main campus.
-Run a Web search on "LSSU Escanaba Regional" for details.
+Students can earn Lake Superior State University baccalaureate degrees in nursing, business, criminal justice, general studies, engineering (computer, electrical, or mechanical), and early childhood education without ever having to leave Bay’s Escanaba main campus or branch center in Iron Mountain, Mich.
+Run a Web search on “LSSU Escanaba Regional” for details.